proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 - .If you wish to receipt the entire outstanding balance for the item then

 -
-  - .Don&#39;t supplied any nominal information
+  - .Don't supplied any nominal information

 -
-  - .Don&#39;t supplied the receipted attribute
+  - .Don't supplied the receipted attribute

 -
   - .Set the ControlFullyReceiptItem attribute to YES.

 -
-  - .Don&#39;t supply any other delivery conditions for the line.
+  - .Don't supply any other delivery conditions for the line.

 - .If no nominal information is provided, then the nominals will be receipted on a first-come-first-served basis.